gjverrier/secML.github.io/src/content/post/class9.md

 /Pages/Count <br/>
 /PageLayout <br/>

 Presence of these structural paths in a file indicates that it is benign.
-Alternatively, absence of these paths is indicative that the file may be malicious.
+Alternatively, the absence of these paths is indicative to the fact that the file may be malicious.
 In addition, malicious files are not likely to contain metadata in order to minimize file size, they do not jump to a page in the document when it is opened and are not well-formed so they are missing paths such as /Type and /Pages/Count.
 The following is a list of structural paths from real-world malicious PDF files:<br/>
 /AcroForm/XFA <br/>
 /Names/JavaScript <br/>